 - You should also pay attention to the overall size of the business to which you’re applying.
 For example, if you only have experience with small businesses, you’ll need to be honest about that in your sales account executive CV.

-- All the details you’d like to include about your projects and work successes are best saved for writing your account executive cover letter.
+- All the details you’d like to include about your projects and successes are best saved for writing your account executive cover letter.

-View more sales account executive resumes >
+View more sales account executive CVs >

 Why this CV works